Keeneland Race Track Maintenance Merges Art and Science

 Keeneland, in consultation with a team of experts including Dr. Mick Peterson, director of the University of Kentucky’s Ag Equine Program and co-founder of the Racing Surfaces Testing Laboratory, undertook more than a year of research and testing of materials and water drainage systems and race track design before converting the all-weather main track to dirt in 2014.

 Keeneland’s 1 1/16-dirt track is a blend of approximately 19,000 tons of sand, silt and clay native to Kentucky.
-The surface composition is roughly 87.5 percent sand and 12.5 percent clay and silt.

 The drainage system under the track is key to maintaining a consistent racing surface.
 Beneath the track is a layer of porous asphalt that covers the complex vertical drainage system installed during a massive track renovation in 2006.
 The asphalt is covered by Mirafi 140N geotextile fabric, which maintains the integrity of the 26,000 tons of limestone screenings (Class I sand) on top of it that form the base of the race track.